 Microsoft SQL Server Specific Information

-Currently, the SQL Server proxy only supports SQL Server logins.
+• Currently, the SQL Server proxy only supports SQL Server logins.
 If the proxy is running on Windows, it is possible to configure internal authentication on the SQL Server JDBC driver.
 Please contact support for more details if this is necessary.
-Prototype code for passing through domain logins is available, but please contact Heimdall support if this is required as well.

 Schema Assist for Dependencies